photoprism/photoprism-docs/docs/getting-started/docker.md

 This is a simplified configuration compared to our [Docker Compose](docker-compose.md) example:

 * The *import* folder is not mounted so that importing is not possible
-* User settings in *config*, the thumbnail *cache* and *database* files will get lost when restarting as their folders are not mounted to a permanent volume
+* User settings, the thumbnail *cache* and *database* files will get stored in `originals/.photoprism` unless you configure a separate storage path

 The default port 2342 and other configuration values can be changed as needed.
 Adding the `:ro` flag to a volume mounts it read only.